Bordeaux 1928 - 14 wines tasted in November 2002

 10. MOUTON ROTHSCHILD - same style as Margaux.
 90p.

 11. DURFORT VIVENS - from magnum, Danish bottled (Aalholm).
-Unfortunately bad bottle - old, uninspirring and taste of extracted coffee.
+Unfortunately bad bottle - old, uninspiring and taste of extracted coffee.
 0p.

 12. PONTET CANET - from magnum, Danish bottled.
-Coal black in colour(!), a lot of acidity here, ripe fruit but not quite in balance.
-Has this wine got some "help" from Rhone in terms of colour and concentration?
+Coal-black in colour(!), a lot of acidity here, ripe fruit but not quite balanced.
+Has this wine gotten "help" from Rhone regarding colour and concentration?
 90p?

-Tasting of wines from Domaine Fabre in Copenhagen on the 26th January 2012
+Tasting of wines from Domaine Fabre in Copenhagen on the 26th of January 2012

-App. two weeks ago I participated in tasting of wines from Domaines Fabre, organized by Danish wine-merchant based in Copenhagen, Philipson Wine.
-The owner, Vincent Fabre, presented wines from his four chateaux (he owns 6 in all), during both press tasting and wine dinner.
+I participated in a tasting of wines from Domaines Fabre, organized by a Danish wine merchant based in Copenhagen, Philipson Wine.
+Vincent Fabre presented wines from his four chateaux (he owns 6 in all) during both press tasting and wine dinner.

 2010 Fonseche AOC Haut Medoc